-I grew up in Krasnodar, a city in the South of Russia.
-I moved to Moscow when I was 16 to pursue my studies at the History department of the Moscow State University.
-After simultaneously graduating from the MSU and Collège Universitaire Français de Moscou in 2011 (and falling in love with French sociology), I moved to Paris.
-There I did an intersdisciplinary Master program in social sciences at École normale supérieure (rue d’Ulm).
+Growing up in Krasnodar, a city in the South of Russia, I moved to Moscow to pursue my studies at the History department of the Moscow State University.
+After simultaneously graduating from the MSU and Collège Universitaire Français de Moscou in 2011, I moved to Paris, where I completed an intersdisciplinary Master program in social sciences at École normale supérieure.

 Between February 2020 and January 2026, I was involved in the ERC-funded project ZARAH: Women’s labour activism in Eastern Europe and transnationally, from the age of empires to the late 20th century, based at the Central European University.
 As a postdoctoral researcher within this project, I explored the world of women labour activists in Poland and internationally.
 The major outcome of the project, an innovative collaborative monograph Women’s Labour Activism in Eastern Europe and Beyond: A new transnational history, was published in 2025 by UCL Press and is available in open access.
 I was also fully responsible for the coordination and creation of the project’s public history website, Women’s Labour Activism, including curating and creating the entirety of its content.